inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 * Lock whatever you are sure you want to keep (in that case the leftover swimsuit shape and the decolleté detail)
 * Holding down ALT and MAJ keys, with your mouse, draw a path that intersects as many superfluous paths as you safely may (meaning don't touch what you want to keep).
 You will see a red path on the screen, and this will select all the intersected paths.
 Delete them.
-* Repeat  or use any other selecting process to finish the process
+* Repeat  or use any other selecting process to finish the process.

 ![cut_path](/assets/images/tutorials/cookie_cutter_tiling/ss.jpg)

 After that, same steps as for the T Shirt.